olabanjialadejana/YouthMapper_Training/README.md

 ## Overview

 This Python script analyzes OpenStreetMap (OSM) data to assess the accessibility of hospitals for buildings within a defined study area.
-The script uses libraries such as `OSMnx`, Folium, Geopandas, NetworkX, and UTM to fetch, process, and visualize geospatial data.
+The script uses libraries such as `OSMnx`, `Folium`, `Geopandas`, `NetworkX`, and `UTM` to fetch, process, and visualize geospatial data.
 It also calculates the shortest walking distance from each building to the nearest hospital, helping to understand access to healthcare facilities.

 ## Key Features